-During the COVID-19 outbreak our group study rooms may only be used as individual study rooms - no group studies!
+During the COVID-19 outbreak our group study rooms may only be used by a limited number of students!
+Please check our signs for what applies for the room you want to use.
 Please keep your social distance in all our study areas!

 You can find a few different study areas adapted for both group- and individual studies both at Asia-, LUX- and SOL Library, as well as computers for searching the library catalogues, databases and the internet.
 Wireless internet makes it possible to log in with your own computer.